-As Kentucky’s longest trail system.
-Stretching northward from the Tennessee border through the mountainous Big South Fork National River & Recreational Area and spanning the densely wooded Daniel Boone National Forest, the Sheltowee Trace Trail provides numerous access points, trail lengths and difficulty levels for a wide range of hiking experiences.
+As Kentucky’s longest trail system, it stretches north from the Tennessee border through the mountainous Big South Fork National River & Recreational Area and spans densely wooded Daniel Boone National Forest in the south-central part of the state.
+From there, it winds into Eastern Kentucky and the vast Red River Gorge, providing multiple access points, trail lengths and difficulty levels for a wide range of day hikes and outdoor experiences.

-Discover incredible natural wonders all along the Sheltowee Trace, such as crossable natural sandstone bridges and numerous waterfalls, including Cumberland Falls, known as the “Niagara of the South” and its one-of-a-kind moonbow (a rainbow generated by a full moon).
-Beautifully rugged scenery and spectacular vistas greet you at every mile with the views changing with the seasons.
-Waterfalls and wildflowers are at their peak in spring while cool nights and tremendous fall color come with hikes in the fall.
+Continuing along “The Trace,” you’ll find beautifully rugged scenery and spectacular vistas at every turn, with views changing with the seasons.
+Waterfalls and wildflowers are at their peak in spring, while cool nights and brilliant fall foliage color your hikes in the fall.

 You’ll also learn the history of Daniel Boone’s trek through the wilderness here and his relationship with Native American leader Chief Blackfish, war chief of the Shawnee Indians.
 (Did you know the trail was actually named in honor of Boone?
 Sheltowee, meaning “Big Turtle,” was the name Boone was given by the Shawnee tribe.)

 And when you’re ready for a few city amenities, you can stop off at a connecting certified Kentucky Trail Town for local dining, shopping, supplies and lodging in a historic downtown – including picturesque Morehead, where the Sheltowee Trace runs right down Main Street, or historic Stearns, where you can enjoy a delicious dinner at the Whistle Stop Café.